AM-Chegeni/Cuda-C-Parallel-Computing/projects/projects.md

 ### 3. Real-Time Image Processing
 **Goal**: Combine OpenACC for preprocessing (e.g., resizing or filtering) and CUDA for detailed processing (e.g., edge detection, convolution).
 **Data**: Use a dataset of images (e.g., from ImageNet or custom images).
 **Key Concepts**: Coordinating host and device, memory optimization, and real-time benchmarks.

----

-### 4. Weather Simulation
-**Goal**: Simulate a simple weather model using OpenACC for initializing data (temperature, pressure) and CUDA for intensive grid calculations.
-**Data**: Create synthetic weather data for a 2D grid with random initial conditions.
-**Key Concepts**: Stencil operations, memory handling, and scalability.